Tens of millions of Americans seek online relationship sites each year, hoping to find a companion or perhaps a soulmate.

 Advice to give protection from grandparents scams

-1. Be suspicious of any person who calls all sudden requesting cash.
+1. Be suspicious of any person who calls all of a sudden requesting cash.

-2. Investigate any declared emergency, via calling chums and family unit, earlier than wiring money.
+2. Investigate any declared emergency, by calling friends and family members , before wiring money.

 3. Devise a secret code or, countersign” with members of the family that will also be used to test a true emergency.